vflame6/vflame6.github.io/_posts/2023-02-04-vim-commands.md

 #### Search forward

-- `/include` - search for a word "include" after the cursor.
+- `/include` - Search for a word "include" after the cursor.
-- `n` - move to next match.
+- `n` - Move to next match.
 Works with numbers.

 #### Search backward

-- `?word` - search for a word "word" before the cursor.
+- `?word` - Search for a word "word" before the cursor.
-- `N` - move to the previous match.
+- `N` - Move to the previous match.
 Works with numbers.

 {%
     include image.html